 difficult to further subdivide.
 We provide an alternative to this tuning process, utilizing the probabilities calculated via any of the methods in 3.2.1-3.

-The inspiration for the Biased SVM algorithm was as a way of dealing with class imbalance[], in which the two cost
+The inspiration for the Biased SVM algorithm was the issue of class imbalance[], in which the two cost

 Intuitively, if D(x) were so large that it was greater than